timewave-computer/valence-protocol/docs/src/components/programs_and_authorizations.md

 - Only **permissioned actors** can initiate execution of a **Subroutine**
 - Execution can only be initiated **after a starting timestamp/block height**
 - Execution can only be initiated **up to a certain timestamp/block height**
-- Authorizations are **tokenized**, which means they can be transferred by the holder or used in more sophisticated DeFi scenarii
+- Authorizations are **tokenized**, which means they can be transferred by the holder or used in more sophisticated DeFi scenarios
 - Authorizations can **expire**
 - Authorizations can be **enabled/disabled**
 - Authorizations can tightly **constrain parameters**.
 For example, an authorization to execute a token transfer message can limit the execution to only supply the amount argument, and not the denom or receiver in the transfer message